RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/17 today i learned about making the different design using react and tailwind css context api project will be finished today and i had busy schedule in previous days but was able to work in project and learning new think taking a lot of time practice is needed more..

+date:20024/08/17 today i played games 9 hrs+ and was unable to learn new concept was quite fun but not from developer pov so doing latenight study to cover this gap more to learn and explore